 - Select E-file return on a Form 990-N, e-Postcard.
 Answer Yes to the eligibility question, then Yes to the confirmation question.

-- If the organization wishes to indicate its website, select Website and enter the website domain, e.g., www.theorganization.org.
+- If the organization wishes to indicate its website in the filing, select Website and enter the website domain, e.g., www.theorganization.org.

 - If this return was started as a 990-EZ, you are finished entering the required information.
 If this return was started as a 990, also enter in the Other Information Menu the Address of Principal Officer, after which you are finished entering the required information.

-Once you have finished entering the required and optional information, from the Main Menu of the tax return (Form 990 or 990-EZ) select Mark Return Electronic.
+- From the Main Menu of the return select Mark Return Electronic.
 You will be asked to confirm that you wish to e-file Form 990-N. Answer YES.
 No other information needs to be entered beyond what is populated in the Electronic Filing Menu.

-After exiting the return, indicate that it is complete and it will be ready and available to be e-filed.
+After exiting the return, indicate that it is complete and it will be in the e-File Transmission Table ready to be e-filed.